Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Abstract

 \section{Abstract}

-We consider the problem of encoding a string of length $n$ from an alphabet $[0,\sigma-1]$ so that \emph{access} and \emph{substring-equality} queries (that is, determining the equality of any two substrings) can be answered efficiently.
-A clear lower bound on the size of any prefix-free encoding of this kind is $n\log\sigma + \Theta(\log (n\sigma))$ bits.
-We describe a new encoding matching this lower bound when $\sigma\leq n^{\bigO(1)}$ while supporting queries in optimal $\bigO(1)$-time in the cell-probe model, and show how to extend the result to the word-RAM model using $\Theta(\log^2n)$ bits of additional space.
+We consider the problem of encoding a string of length $n$ from an integer alphabet of size $\sigma$ so that \emph{access} and \emph{substring equality} queries (that is, determining the equality of any two substrings) can be answered efficiently.
+Any uniquely-decodable encoding supporting \emph{access} must take $n\log\sigma + \Theta(\log (n\log\sigma))$ bits.
+We describe a new data structure matching this lower bound when $\sigma\leq n^{\bigO(1)}$ while supporting both queries in optimal $\bigO(1)$ time.
+Furthermore, we show that the string can be overwritten in-place with this structure.
+The redundancy of $\Theta(\log n)$ bits and the constant query time break \emph{exponentially} a lower bound that is known to hold in the read-only model.

-Using our new encoding, we obtain the first optimal-space algorithms for several string-processing problems in the word-RAM model with rewritable input.
-In particular, we describe the first in-place algorithm computing the LCP array in $\bigO(n\log n)$ expected time and the first in-place Monte Carlo solutions to the sparse suffix sorting, sparse LCP array construction, and suffix selection problems.
-Our algorithms are also the first running in \emph{sublinear} time for small enough sets of input suffixes.
-Combining these solutions, we obtain the first optimal-space and sublinear-time algorithm for building the sparse suffix tree.
+Using our new string representation, we obtain the first in-place subquadratic (indeed, even sublinear in some cases) algorithms for several string-processing problems in the \emph{restore} model: the input string is rewritable and must be restored before the computation terminates.
+In particular, we describe the first in-place subquadratic Monte Carlo solutions to the sparse suffix sorting, sparse LCP array construction, and suffix selection problems.
+With the sole exception of suffix selection, our algorithms are also the first running in \emph{sublinear} time for small enough sets of input suffixes.
+Combining these solutions, we obtain the first sublinear-time Monte Carlo algorithm for building the sparse suffix tree in compact space.
+We also show how to derandomize our algorithms using small space.
+This leads to the first Las Vegas in-place algorithm computing the full LCP array in $\bigO(n\log n)$ time and to the first Las Vegas in-place algorithms solving the sparse suffix sorting and sparse LCP array construction problems in $O(n^{1.5}\sqrt{\log \sigma})$ time.
+Running times of these Las Vegas algorithms hold in the worst case with high probability.

 \keywords{Substring-equality queries, In-place, Suffix sorting}